How to Read Ketone Test Strips

 Tips for Measuring Ketones

-1. Note that there are fluctuations that are caused by a change in hormonal level.
+1. Note that there are fluctuations that are caused by a change in the hormonal level.
 This shouldn’t stop or discourage you from monitoring your ketone levels

 2. The amount of fat in your diet also affects the level in your blood or urine.
 A higher concentration of ketones could also be tested after taking a meal that’s high in fat

 4. It is not advisable to measure ketones immediately after exercise.
-Ketone levels are likely to be lower while you have higher levels of glucose, this might affect your readings
+Ketone levels are likely to be lower while you have higher levels of glucose; this might affect your readings

 Other Ways to Measure Ketones